What is fluoride and why do I need it?

 Paint-on fluoride varnish is sticky, so it attaches to the teeth easily and makes the outer layer (enamel) of the teeth harder, helping to prevent cavities.
 All patients who have had a lot of dental work in their mouth also can benefit from fluoride as it protects the margins of the dental work where decay can easily start again.
 Fluoride varnish can reduce teeth sensitivity.

-Dr. Chao or Dr. Luo can also determine your risk for cavities and whether your teeth would benefit from a fluoride supplement.
+Dr. Chao or Dr. Nguyen can also determine your risk for cavities and whether your teeth would benefit from a fluoride supplement.
 If Drs.
-Chao or Luo finds that your teeth could use a boost, we’ll recommend a simple solution.
+Chao or Nguyen finds that your teeth could use a boost, we’ll recommend a simple solution.
 These measures may include over-the-counter or prescription therapeutic products such as fluoride mouth-rinses, gels or antibacterial mouth-rinses.

 To learn about the products that we use in our office, please visit www.carifree.com